 When Cooper and Diane drive into Laura’s lucid dream world, they’re using a classic car simply because they’re expecting to travel in time.
 Cooper may have spent 25 years on the other side, but he may be unaware of the possibilities for humans to travel into dreams.
 It’s yet another trick up the Fireman’s sleeve!

 Cooper’s plan is audacious; travel back in time and find Laura (the stone), use her as a weapon against Judy (bird one), and close the portal in the Palmer residence (stone two).
 But, he also needs Judy to follow them.

 When Cooper wakes up alone at the motel and walks outside, the motel looks completely different.
 As if 25 years had passed!
 And his car is now a modern day black sedan.
 And when he meets Laura, she’s 25 years older, too.
 “I’ll see you again in 25 years,” right?
 It’s difficult for the Fireman to manifest such time displacements in the real world, but in a synaptic dream where he’s in control?
 Well, that’s more likely.

 This means that Judy isn’t inside Laura’s dream to begin with.
 Cooper and Diane must lure her in.

-This is why Cooper and Diane must have sex with each other, even though it pains Cooper to ask this of Diane.
-She cares for Cooper greatly, but she was also raped by his doppelgänger, Mr. C. The idea is that their pain, in combination with sex2, will lure Judy to follow them into Laura’s dream.
+Cooper and Diane must have sex with each other, even though it pains Cooper to ask this of Diane.
+She cares for Cooper greatly, but she was raped by his doppelgänger, Mr. C. The idea is that their pain, in combination with sex2, will lure Judy to follow them into Laura’s dream.

 Because lodge spirits feed on human fear and suffering.
 The negative energy is literally food to them, called garmonbozia.
 It’s a golden substance that looks like creamed corn and it’s mentioned in this scene: